Philippe DeRouville

 Philippe DeRouville (born August 7, 1974) is a Canadian former professional ice hockey goaltender.
+He played 3 games in the National Hockey League with the Pittsburgh Penguins during the 1994–95 and 1996–97 seasons.
+The rest of his career, which lasted from 1994 to 2008, was spent in the minor leagues and then in Europe.

 Playing career

-DeRouville was a top prospect in junior hockey but his NHL tenure lasted all of three games in the 1990s.
+DeRouville was a top prospect in junior hockey but his National Hockey League tenure lasted all of three games in the 1990s.
 He bounced around the minors for five years before playing in various European leagues.

 Born in Victoriaville, Quebec, DeRouville played in the QAAA with Magog before joining Longueuil Collège Français of the QMJHL.
 He was chosen 115th overall by the Pittsburgh Penguins in 1992 then returned to junior for two more years.
 DeRouville represented Canada at the 1993 World Junior Ice Hockey Championships.
 The gifted youngster was named to the league's second all-star team in 1993 and 1994.
 In 1993–94 his 3.06 goals against average was the best in the QMJHL.